 Grover Hot Springs State Park is also a favorite winter destination for those who wish to warm themselves in the park’s cozy hot spring pool.

 There are also plenty of opportunities for cross-country skiing at Calaveras Big Trees State Park.
 The 1.5-mile long North Grove Ski Trail takes skiers beneath towering Sequoias while the 3.5-mile long Parkway Loop Ski Trail offers magnificent views of the Sierra Nevada.
-If you love winter activities but not the cold take a look at our review of the best heated jacket to keep you nice and cozy.

 California’s diverse marine life is a must-see for everyone!
 At D.L.
 Bliss State Park, a popular snorkeling spot is Rubicon Point, which lets snorkelers explore a cool rock wall at a depth of more than 800 feet.

 Underneath the beautiful waters of Emerald Bay at Emerald Bay State Park lies an underwater forest of pine trees, as well as old wooden barges that used to transport cargo across the lake.

 Naturally, you can’t leave California without having surfed (or tried to surf) in its many hotspots.
 Wait for the tide at San Elijo State Beach although impatient surfers can choose to head up north to Swami’s or down south to Cardiff Reef to catch huge and challenging waves.

 Here is a complete list of all the state parks in California along with the address for each park.
 Enjoy all that California has to offer for outdoor actives and natural beauty.